Youth Safety Reporting

 Youth Safety Leader Training Sessions

-This training provides leaders with tools and information to implement industry standards for youth safety and how to provide support to members.
+This training is led by 4-H NS Staff and provides leaders with tools and information to implement industry standards for youth safety and how to provide support to members.

 The Commit to Kids training has been developed by the Canadian Centre for Child Protection for organizations just like 4-H. It is designed to equip volunteers and staff with knowledge and skills to increase the personal safety of children and youth.
 4-H joins a list of many other youth and sports organizations already using Commit to Kids training for their volunteers.